DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 - Preprocessing scripts and 5-fold cross-validation setups.
 - Directories and scripts to run various models (e.g., Autoencoder, scMEDAL variants, Mixed Effects Classifier).
 - Scripts to generate and compare results (e.g., clustering scores, Genomaps, and UMAP plots).
+- Example configuration files (`model_config.py`) for each model, along with a list of variables and hyperparameters needed to reproduce our experiments.
+You can review these details [here](scMEDAL_user_variables.pdf).

 **Note:** Due to variability in TensorFlow, model outputs may differ slightly across runs.
 To account for this, we report 95% confidence intervals (CI) as an estimate of variability.